magic-fields-team/Magic-Fields-2/readme.txt

 2. List of post types and custom taxonomies

 == Changelog ==

+= 2.3.2 =
+* fix in get data for image media (now use admin-ajax.php for request) , some server has aditional security for wp-content
+* fix warnigs in activate plugin
+* remove console.log, sorry

 = 2.3.1 =
 * add verification in dispacher, add wpdb->prepare